jhll1124/cqupt-courseizer/README_en-US.md

 Then you can start grabbing courses happily!
 For each string in search_ls, as long as the course information contains it, it will grab the course.
 It supports course id, name, instructor, etc.
 To ensure accuracy, fuzzy search is not supported.
-By default, it grabs every 0.5 seconds.
-You can change the interval by modifying the parameters of the `loop_rob` function in `grabber.py`.
+There are three pre-programmed robbing speeds, and the interval can be changed by modifying the `mode` parameter of the `loop_rob` function.

 > To prevent abuse, you need to obtain the cookie and course list yourself.
 The cookie in the source code is just an example.